top of page

 • Can Be Rigid: The step-by-step method may not be flexible enough in high-risk or fast-changing situations.

-• Resource Intensive: Training and recertification can be expensive and take a lot of time.
+• Resource Intensive: Training and recertification can be expensive and time-consuming.

 Which Model Should You Choose?